Keto Homemade Mayonnaise

 I promise you, this mayonnaise tastes just like what you are used to.
 Don’t be suspicious of it because it is healthy.
 Want to know how I know?
 I swapped out the mayonnaise in our house for this homemade mayonnaise and my husband has never noticed.
 (Until he reads this!
 Haha!)

 We’re both picky about our mayonnaise.
 Before, I only bought Best Foods.
 When I’ve tried to save money by buying the generic brand, he could always tell, and refuse to eat it.
-But his homemade paleo and Whole30 mayonnaise?
+But his homemade Keto mayonnaise?
 He couldn’t tell and ate his whole sandwich.
 And this was a chicken salad sandwich where mayonnaise is crucial!

 If it passes the husband taste test, you know it’s good.